Führerbegleitbrigade

-The Führerbegleitbrigade (FBB: Führer escort brigade) was a German armoured brigade and later an armoured division (Panzer-Führerbegleitdivision), in World War II.
+The Führerbegleitbrigade (also spelt Führer-Begleit-Brigade; abbreviated FBB; Führer escort brigade) was a German armoured brigade and later an armoured division (Panzer-Führerbegleitdivision), in World War II.
 It grew out of the original Führer-Begleit-Battalion formed in 1939 to escort and protect Adolf Hitler at the front.
 It was formed in November 1944 and destroyed in April 1945.

 The Führer-Begleit-Battalion (FBB), 1939–1940

 Before the 1 September 1939 attack on Poland, Adolf Hitler's personal military bodyguard came from two distinct, independent units based in Berlin: the Chancellery Guards, originally assigned by the army, and then the Leibstandarte SS Adolf Hitler (SS bodyguard regiment Adolf Hitler; LSSAH), which replaced the Chancellery Guards.
 When hostilities started, Hitler ordered the LSSAH to participate in the campaign against Poland, leaving him with no large military type of bodyguard formation (a small contingent of the Leibstandarte, remained stationed in Berlin).

 By that time, an army infantry instructor, Erwin Rommel, came to Hitler's attention.
 Rommel was promoted to Generalmajor on 23 August 1939 and Hitler saw to it that Rommel was appointed in charge of a new battalion being organized to function as his personal escort to the front.
 This led to the formation of the FBB in 1939.
 It had the task of protecting Hitler's military headquarters and accompanying him when visiting battlefronts.
 It also was responsible for all luggage that travelled with Hitler and his staff.
 Prior to the invasion of France and the Low Countries, Rommel left the FBB to take command of the army's 7th Panzer Division.